 Have you been wondering if you can use essential oils safely in your dogs and cats?

-Essential oils are a powerful medicine.
+Essential oils are powerful medicine.
 We can support every system in the body with essential oils.
 The constituents present in the essential oil can work together synergistically to provide incredible health benefits to your pet.

 However, these powerful plant aromatic compounds need to be used safely.